Cleaning Polyurethane Foam On Concrete

-The abrasive media residual required no special cleanup, as crushed glass is a non-toxic material.
+The abrasive media residual required no special clean-up, as crushed glass is a non-toxic material.
 Because a gravel area surrounded the concrete pad, the residual could simply be washed into the adjacent gravel.
 The crushed glass media has a sand-like texture and does not contain sharp shards of glass.

 Beyond Cleaning Polyurethane Stains

-Vapor Abrasive blasting can address a variety of removal and restoration situations.
-For example, on bridges and parking ramps, Vapor Abrasive blasting can remove paint and coatings without damaging the substrate.
+Vapour Abrasive blasting can address a variety of removal and restoration situations.
+For example, on bridges and parking ramps, Vapour Abrasive blasting can remove paint and coatings without damaging the substrate.
 A wide range of pressures and abrasive media can be used, providing flexibility for numerous applications.
 The adjustable settings also improve efficiency.
 Traditional wet blasting equipment is typically on or off, which can decrease production and over-use water and media.
-Vapor Abrasive blasting uses such little water that often no containment is necessary.
+Vapour Abrasive blasting uses such little water that often no containment is necessary.
 Remaining particles and residue can be swept up, leaving virtually no sign of the spill and treatment process.